Alice2288/JSC370---2026Winter/final-project/README.md

 ## What this is

-The project asks whether you can predict how audiences rate a movie just from its public TMDb metadata.
+The project asks whether we can predict how audiences rate a movie just from its public TMDb metadata.
 Things like runtime, genre, release year, language, vote count, and popularity.
 It builds on my midterm exploratory analysis.
 The midterm found that no single